Our Progress

 2024

 March - The TOCC was awarded a matching grant in the amount of $250 from the Preservation Trust of Vermont to hire Jan Lewandoski to conduct a Conditions Assessment of the Old Town Hall building.
-It is currently in progress.
+Unlimited Building LLC removed a compromised retaining wall and debris from surrounding areas and installed additional supports in the basement.

 2023